-At the Glapton Academy we believe that it is important that each child is given the opportunity to develop his/her full potential and we are continuously striving to enable our children to succeed and to provide an education of the highest quality to enable each child to be their very best when they leave us in Year 6.
+At the Glapton Academy, we believe that it is important that each child is given the opportunity to develop his/her full potential and we are continuously striving to enable our children to succeed and to provide an education of the highest quality to enable each child to be their very best when they leave us in Year 6.

 Our Academy seeks to provide a rich and creative curriculum with the highest expectations for our children to attain high standards in all core skills and subject areas whilst discovering their interests and abilities in the wider curriculum and upholding core British Values.

-We encourage good manners and responsibility, and promote a positive attitude to learning by recognising positive behaviour, effort, high self-esteem and achievement through our consistent system of rewards.
+We encourage good manners and responsibility and promote a positive attitude to learning by recognising positive behaviour, effort, high self-esteem and achievement through our consistent system of rewards.

-We acknowledge the importance of developing an understanding of all main faith traditions and to welcome the contribution that they can bring to our curriculum and life in our Academy.
+We acknowledge the importance of developing an understanding of all main faith traditions and welcome the contribution that they can bring to our curriculum and life in our Academy.

 We will enable all children to have the opportunity to participate in a daily act of simple collective worship including hymns and prayers and to experience empathy whilst understanding their part in our multi-faith society.

 Opportunities will be provided to encourage children to support local charities and community projects with their time, talent and contributions promoting values such as truthfulness, honesty, generosity, selflessness and loyalty.
-We will forge links with local services and businesses to inspire our children and develop understanding of the importance of a good work ethic.
+We will forge links with local services and businesses to inspire our children and develop an understanding of the importance of a good work ethic.

 Academy life will enable our children to learn the basic rules for keeping themselves healthy and safe and for behaving well.
 They will have opportunities to show they can take increasing responsibility for themselves and their environment and to contribute to school development.